EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ## Functional and non-functional requirements

+In this section are listed the functional and non-functional requirements which are stemed from the user requirements.
+A summary is provided in the Table 5.

 ### F01 - operational service

-"As an consumer of OPERA Open Radar Data, I want the sytem to be operational.
-So I can build my operational services based on WP6 Open radar data."
+"As an consumer of radar data, I want the system to be operational.
+So, I can build my operational services based on ORD supply."

 *Priority:*
 - primary

 *Clarifications:*
-- What is the meaning of "operational service"?
+- Operational service includes e.g. documentation, stable production fulfillig the defined service level of timeliness, availability and completness, possible also includes redundancy.
-- This is the main goal set for the requirements, the below defined requirements are to explanatory
+- This is the main goal set for the requirements, the below defined requirements are to explanatory to this.
+Requirements F02 to F06 describe the service levels required.
-- Open Radar Data will be a fully operational service, providing core capability on behalf of EUMETNET Members.
-Requirements F02 to F06 describe the Service levels required.

 *Acceptance criteria:*
+- When implementation is in place, define a certain test period, where the timeliness, availability and completness of the system are tested and reported.

 *Consequences and decisions:*
+- ORD supply will be an operational service, providing core capability on behalf of EUMETNET Members.

 ### F02 - 24/7 availability